codatio/codat-docs/docs/sync-for-expenses/sync-for-expenses-faq.md

 Authentication, company creation and the Accounting connection linking journeys can be reused between builds.
 This is because the companies can use the same Id between Codat products.

 ### How can I resync a transaction which has previously failed once I resolve the issue with the transaction?
-Once the issue has been resolved with the transaction then you can create a new dataset for that transaction id.
-You are unable to resync the transaction with the same dataset id as the other successfully synced transactions will trigger the validation for preventing duplicates.
-To avoid duplicates Codat checks the transaction metadata to see if that transaction id has a status of completed.
-If it does then we know not to sync it again.
-The following error will appear if a duplicate transaction has been previously synced:
+Once you resolve the issue with the transaction, you can create a new dataset for that transaction Id.
+You are unable to resync the transaction with the same dataset Id as the other successfully synced transactions will trigger the validation for preventing duplicates.
+To avoid duplicates, Codat checks the transaction metadata to see if a transaction Id has a status of completed.
+If it does, it is not synced again.

+The following error will appear if a transaction has been previously synced:

 ```
 error: One or more transactions have previously been processed: 46dd5a8a-d74f-46f0-adf8-4f74ffe5e7c8